 Do not cover the ventilation slots.
-Otherwise the oven will overheat.
+Otherwise, the appliance may overheat.

-So that the cooking compartment cools down more quickly after operation, the cooling fan continues to run for a certain period afterwards.
+So that the cooking compartment cools down more quickly after the operation, the cooling fan continues to run for a certain period afterwards.

-Note: You can change how long the cooling fan continues to run for in the basic settings. \longrightarrow "Basic settings" on page 14
+Note: You can change how long the cooling fan continues to run in the basic settings. \rightarrow "Basic settings" on page 18